Olivia-Micheal/NYC-collision-/README.md

 Now look at the two charts below it.
 The first breaks accidents down by day of the week, and Friday jumps out immediately at 37,000 accidents, ahead of Thursday at 35,000 and every other day sitting between 31,000 and 34,000.
 The second chart traces accidents across every hour of the day, starting at 10,800 accidents at midnight, dropping to its lowest point of 4,300 around 4 to 5 AM, then climbing steadily to its highest point of 15,100 accidents at 4 PM, right where the evening rush hour begins.

+**Key takeaway:** Collisions in New York City are not random.
+They cluster around a specific season, a specific day, and a specific hour.
+March, Friday, and 4 PM together mark the highest risk window in the entire year, and any safety intervention should be timed around this window rather than spread evenly across the calendar.

 ### Page 2: Location and Causes

 **Questions answered:**